sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/3 Detective Marina.md

 "Did... *Lily* steal the Great Zapfish?"

 Marina stopped pacing for a moment, and simply stared at her.
 Then she started to think about it, and the increasing expression of concern did not ease Pearl's or Sheldon's worries.
-Finally she said, "I... can't answer that.
-And that scares me."
+Finally she said, "...if she did, it wouldn't have been of her free will."

 "Well, let's assume for a sec.
 She, or at least this group of Octolings she was with, took it.
 Why might they do that?"